 Danielle is a skilled advocate within the field of criminal proceedings.

 Danielle has broad and extensive experience at the Crown Court, Magistrates’ Court, Youth Court and the Court of Appeal, appearing in cases for both the prosecution and defence.

-She has successfully secured the acquittal of defendants in a range of cases, such as those involving allegations of assault, robbery, burglary, sexual offences and drugs offences.
+She has successfully secured the acquittal of defendants in a range of cases, such as those involving allegations of kidnapping, blackmail, serious assault, robbery, burglary, sexual offences and drugs offences.

-Danielle regularly acts in large scale criminal cases, involving multiple defendants and allegations of joint enterprise.
-Danielle recently secured the acquittal, as a led junior, of a defendant accused of human trafficking in the context of sexual and drugs offences.
+Danielle regularly acts in large scale criminal cases, involving multiple defendants and allegations of joint enterprise and conspiracy.
+Danielle has recently acted in cases involving serious organised crime, involving human trafficking, kidnapping and blackmail.

-Danielle specialises in representing vulnerable defendants and has successfully obtained acquittals in cases running the defence under section 45 of the Modern Slavery Act 2015.
+As a result, of the unique rapport Danielle can build with her clients, one of her specialisms is representing vulnerable defendants.
+She has successfully obtained acquittals in cases running the defence under section 45 of the Modern Slavery Act 2015.